landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 ## The Hard Parts

 There were some parts that really kicked my ass in figuring out, but in my opinion were very important for what I wanted in the PE loader.
-The big two to me were:

-1. The exploit / PE loader must not cause the host application to become unreliable.
-I don't want to be debugging crashes in some of the "host application" threads that broke simply because we're hijacking its address space.
+1. The exploit / PE loader must not cause the hijacked application to become unreliable.
+I don't want to be debugging crashes in some of the existing threads that broke simply because we're hijacking the address space.

 2. We must be able to run complex applications.
 Since we're using this technique to bypass code integrity, this will be our main method of running arbitrary applications.

 3. The application shouldn't _know_ it's been reflectively loaded, or care.

 ### Thread-Local Storage

 Related to #2, the absolute biggest challenge I faced was with applications that use thread-local storage.
 Having done all of my development in Rust, my test program that I was loading was also written in Rust.

 I kept encountering `int 29` instructions (`RtlFailFast(code)`) that crashed the application when I'd execute its entrypoint.
 This was **extremely** painful to debug, but eventually I figured out that I was failing after fetching data from thread-local storage:

 [![Screenshot of assembly instructions from a Rust "hello world" application loading data from thread-local storage in IDA pro](/img/pe-loader/tls-thread-set-current.png)](/img/pe-loader/tls-thread-set-current.png)